UnknownCrafts/Regent/Toggle Desktop Icons/README.md

 How to setup this shortcut:

+Create a new shortcut, [click me](shortcuts://create-shortcut "Create a new shortcut hyperlink")

 Copy the text in the script.sh, and input it in the shortcuts app like so: